 Form 1098-F filing requirements.
 At the time these instructions were sent to print, the filing of Form 1098-F was not yet required.
+See the proposed regulations at FederalRegister.gov/documents/2020/05/13/2020-08649/denial-of-deduction-for-certain-fines-penalties-and-other-amounts-information-with-respect-to.
 For the latest filing information, see IRS.gov/Form1098F.